entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > [Fb2, C2, F&C2, Y2, G2, W2, W&W2, Da2, Z2, GR2, WE2, CAa2, C&G2, A&S2, G&C2, Db2, CAb2 modified, R&S2, CAc2 modified, CAd2 modified, T2 modified] **To be replaced by the complete citation。**
 > **If there are any other references, add them here/**

-> - Burrow *et al.*: "Character 1 was originally defined by Forey (1998, char.
+> - Clement *et al.* (in review): "Character 1 was originally defined by Forey (1998, char.
 2)12.
 Subsequently, Cavin et al. (2017, char.
 2)41 considered an additional character-state for the consolidated condition of snout bones.
-The three character-states form a morphocline." **citation from Burrow in this way**
+The three character-states form a morphocline." **citation from Clement in this way**
 > -  **any other comments added here。**

 2.Ethmoid commissure, trajectory of: middle portion through median rostral (0), sutural course (1), through bone center of premaxilla (2); The three character-states form a morphocline.